shakeel-faiz/FF/003/database.md

 - **Relational Databases**: A relational database is a type of database that stores data in tables with rows and columns.
 It uses structured query language (SQL) to manage and retrieve data based on relationships between tables.
 Example: **MySQL**, **PostgreSQL**.

-- **NoSQL Databases**: A NoSQL database is a non-relational database that stores data in a flexible, scalable way, often using key-value pairs, documents,or graphs.
+- **NoSQL Databases**: A NoSQL database is a non-relational database that stores data in a flexible, scalable way, often using key-value pairs, documents or graphs.
 It is designed to handle large volumes of unstructured or semi-structured data like text, images and videos.
 Examples include **MongoDB** and **Cassandra**.

 - **Cloud Databases**: These databases are hosted on cloud platforms and offer scalability, flexibility, and remote access.
 Examples include **Amazon RDS** and **Google Cloud SQL**.